Advanced Microscopy Facility

 Zeiss LSM710 Confocal Laser Scanning Microscopes

 The Zeiss LSM710 is a top of the line laser scanning confocal microscope incorporating a Zeiss Observer Z1 inverted microscope body.
 The microscope uses a fully automated stage, objective selector, filter cube and autofocus.
-The system is outfitted with four lasers supplying six discreet laser lines for excitation (405nm, 458nm, 488nm, 514nm, 561nm, 633nm).
-The system uses three Photo-Multiplier-Tubes as detecters incorporating one 32-element spectral detector.
+The system is outfitted with four lasers supplying six discreet laser lines for excitation (405nm, 458nm, 488nm, 514nm, 561nm, 633nm) and uses three photomultiplier tubes as detecters, incorporating one 32-element spectral detector.
 The optical collection uses advanced spectral scattering elements to define wavelength selection for optimized multicolor imaging.
-The system is computer controlled using Zeiss ZEN software controlling all aspects of image excitation and acquisition.
-The system is capable of single track multicolor and multi-track single/multi-color imaging.
+The Zeiss system is computer-controlled using Zeiss ZEN software, which handles all aspects of image excitation and acquisition, and is capable of single track multicolor and multi-track single/multi-color imaging.
 The confocal pinhole is computer-controlled helping to optimize pinhole to NA of objective and emission wavelength producing crisp section images.
 With installed high NA water and oil immersion objective lenses the system is capable of producing high definition 3-dimensional images of cellular organelles and structures.
 Available modes include Z-stack, FRAP, Time course, Tiles, Regions, Color Deconvolution.
 LSM710#1 also incorporates an integrated live cell chamber providing a 37C, 5% CO2 humidified environment for extended live cell imaging.

 LSM710#2 is exactly the same but does not include a live cell chamber.